angusshire/greenhat/README.md

 ### An Example

-The following image is the result of running
+The following calendar is the result of running

 	python greenhat.py 365